awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Category: CTR\-driven metric

 **Contacts handled incoming**  <a name="contacts-handled-incoming-historical"></a>
-Count of incoming contacts that were handled by an agent, including inbound contacts, transferred contacts, and scheduled callbacks\.
+Count of incoming contacts that were handled by an agent, including inbound contacts and transferred contacts\.
 Type: Integer
 Category: CTR\-driven metric